BrunaHelua/projeto-mestrado-IFGW-HEP/README.md

 ### Core Functionalities

 * **Calculation of Decay Amplitudes:** Scripts to compute the decay amplitudes for $D^0 \to \pi\pi$ and $D^0 \to KK$ within the proposed frameworks.
-* **Implementation of FSI Models:** Independent implementations of the different Final State Interaction models used in the compared papers.
-This includes the calculation of relevant loop diagrams, rescattering amplitudes, and the extraction of strong phases.
+* **Implementation of FSI Models:** Independent implementations of the different Final State Interaction models used in the compared papers, focusing on the rescattering amplitudes and their dependency on strong phases.
 * **CP Asymmetry Calculation:** Code to compute the direct CP asymmetry parameter, $A_{CP}$, based on the calculated decay amplitudes for the D meson and its antiparticle.

 ### Technologies Used